zk-al/listainable-client/README.md

 Parameters:

 - product-name
+- certifications: labels and certification like organic, rainforest alliance, no gluten, ect.
 - ingrdients: an array of strings
 - category: string
 - ecoscore: string - a letter grade determining how environmentally friendly a product is